-De Panne, the most southerly seaside resort of Belgium
+De Panne, the southernmost seaside resort of Belgium

 De Panne is situated close to the border with France in the south-west of the Belgian coast.
 De Panne is known for its elongated dunes, the widest beach of the Flemish coast and the cosy town centre.
 Above all De Panne is the place of birth of beach sailing.